pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 # Terminology
 For the non-functional requirements, an insignificant delay is quantified as being less than or equal to 500 milliseconds.

+"All of the time", "always", or "24/7" refers to an availability of 99%

+Project Python Version: Python versions greater than 3, but less than 3.7

 # Usability

 ## APIs